OpenHD/OpenHD/OpenHD/ohd_interface/README.md

    -> NOTE: Video only goes from air pi to ground pi, so we need 2 tx instances on air pi and 2 rx instances on ground pi

-look at the code to find out the ports usw, they should come from openhd-constants
+look at the code to find out the ports usw, they should come from openhd-constants.hpp